carrot cake spice bread

-If you love classic carrot cake, you’ll love this carrot cake spice bread!
-Perfect for breakfast or as an afternoon snack, this spiced and tender quick bread captures all the cozy flavors of carrot cake – my favorite blend of spices is a custom mix of cinnamon, ginger, nutmeg, and cloves.
+If you love classic carrot cake, you’ll love this carrot cake spice bread topped with cream cheese frosting!
+Perfect for breakfast or as an afternoon snack, this spiced and tender quick bread recipe captures all the cozy flavors of carrot cake – my favorite blend of spices is a custom mix of cinnamon, ginger, nutmeg, and cloves.

 The quick bread batter goes from the mixing bowl to the oven in just a few minutes, making this carrot cake spice bread the perfect treat for whenever a craving strikes!